 While children initially lack a productive rule for understanding number words, a breakthrough appears to happen at around the age of 3 and a half or 4 (in US English-speaking groups), when children appear to realize that they can correctly give any requested number by counting and giving all objects that are implicated in their count.
-These children are often called Cardinal Principle Knowers" or CP-knowers.
+These children are often called “Cardinal Principle Knowers” or CP-knowers.
 While the time-course varies across language groups, the basic developmental sequence - i.e., of progressing through discrete number-knower stages and finally using the counting routine to productively generate any quantity within the child’s count list - has been reported for children learning a variety of languages around the world (Almoammer et al., 2013; Barner, Libenson, Cheung, & Takasaki, 2009; Le Corre, Li, Huang, Jia, & Carey, 2016; Piantadosi, Jara-Ettinger, & Gibson, 2014; Sarnecka, Kamenskaya, Yamana, Ogura, & Yudovina, 2007).
 Also, in bilingual preschoolers, children progress through discrete number-knower stages independently in each language, but generally become CP-knowers at the same time in both languages (Wagner, Kimura, Cheung, & Barner, 2015).
 What remains unclear, however, is what, exactly, children learn when they become CP-knowers.

 By some accounts, becoming a CP-knower not only involves mastery of an enumeration procedure for set sizes within one’s familiar count list, but also an inductive leap in understanding the meaning and structure of natural numbers.
 Multiple researchers have argued that, to learn how counting works, children construct a type of analogical mapping between the verbal count list and the ordered set of cardinalities that the list represents, beginning with the numbers one, two, and three (Carey, 2004; Gentner, 2010; Schaeffer et al., 1974; Wynn, 1992; for review, see Marchand & Barner, 2018).
 For example, Wynn (1992) argues that “in order to learn the counting system, children must implicitly make the analogy between the magnitudinal relationships of their own representations of numerosities, and the positional relationships of the number words.” (p.
 250).
 Similarly, according to Carey (2004): “Children may here make a wild analogy– that between the order of a particular quantity within an ordered list, and that between this quantity’s order in a series of sets related by additional individuals.
-These are two quite different bases of ordering – but if the child recognizes this analogy, she is in the position to make the crucial induction: For any word on the list whose quantificational meaning is known, the next word on the list refers to a set with another individual added.” (p.
+If the child recognizes this analogy, they are in a position to make the crucial induction: For any word on the list whose quantificational meaning is known, the next word on the list refers to a set with another individual added.” (p.
 67).
-Following this logic, Sarnecka and Carey (2008) created a task that they called the Unit Task, in which children were told, e.g., “Ok.
+Following this logic, Sarnecka and Carey (2008) created a measure that they called the Unit Task, in which children were told, e.g., “Ok.
 I’m putting FOUR frogs in the box”, then saw 1 or 2 items added, and were then asked, “Now is it FIVE or SIX?” (trials included 4+1, 4+2, 5+1, 5+2).
 They found that children identified as CP-knowers by Wynn’s Give-a-Number task succeeded on 67% of trials overall, whereas subset knowers performed at chance.
 Based on this, they concluded that becoming a CP-knower involves more than acquiring a procedural rule, and instead marks the moment at which children acquire the successor function.